What is a Foundation Year?

-Foundation years are an alternative route to studying a full degree, involving an initial year of study that will enable you to progress on to the first year of one of our eligible undergraduate degrees.
-A foundation year is NOT the same as a Foundation degree.
-A foundation year gives you access onto a degree course, whereas a Foundation degree is a standalone qualification equivalent to two years of a three or four-year degree.
+- A Foundation Year is not the same as a Foundation Degree.
+Successfully completing a Foundation Year gives you access onto a degree course, whereas a Foundation Degree is a standalone qualification equivalent to two years of a three or four-year degree.

 We currently offer Foundation Years in six subject areas, each of which comprises a number of units to prepare you for one of a range of degrees.
 Select a subject area to find out more about the Foundation Year content and the course you could go on to study:

 |GCSE numeracy and literacy requirements||There are no set GCSE requirements, with the exception of the Engineering Foundation Year and the Technology Foundation Year, which require GCSE Grade 4 (or Grade C) in Mathematics and English.
 For all other subject areas, the Foundation Year will cover these skills in preparation for degree study.
 You must successfully complete and pass the Foundation Year elements in order to be eligible to start the full degree.|